Resurrection Of Jesus

 Some skeptics speculate that Jesus fainted on the cross and staged his resurrection.
 However, this scenario seems unlikely.

 While hanging on the cross, Jesus was declared dead by an experienced executioner.
-Had he merely fainted, this man would have realized he was still breathing and taken steps to expedite his death.
+Had he merely fainted, this man would have realized he was still breathing and taken steps to expedite his demise.

 Several friends of Jesus prepared his body for burial.
-However, they would have refused to entomb him if he were still breathing.
+They would have refused to entomb him had they discovered he was still breathing.

 Stolen Body Theory

-Many skeptics say the disciples stole the body from the tomb.
+Many skeptics say the disciples stole the body of Jesus from his tomb.
 However, this scenario also seems unlikely.

 If the Jewish leaders and Roman officials knew the grave had been robbed, they would have immediately suspected the disciples.
-So they would have hunted them down and tortured them until they disclosed the location of the body.
+They would have then hunted down these men and tortured them until they disclosed the location of the missing corpse.

-This theory also would have required a ragtag group of despondent men to defeat a squad of highly motivated professional soldiers.
-However, the disciples lacked this motivation.
+This theory would have also required a ragtag group of despondent men to defeat a highly motivated squad of professional soldiers before they robbed the grave.
+The disciples lacked the necessary determination to accomplish this.

-They mistakenly believed they would be courtiers in an earthly kingdom that Jesus was about to establish.
-After his death, they were confused, discouraged, and frightened.
+They had mistakenly believed they would be courtiers in an earthly kingdom that Jesus was about to establish.
+His death left them confused, discouraged, and frightened.
+As a result, their group cohesion began to unravel.

 Wrong Tomb Theory

-Other skeptics contend that Mary, Mary Magdalene, Salome, Joanna, Peter, and John went to the wrong tomb that first Easter.
-Or the Jewish and Roman authorities moved the body to a different tomb before their visit.
+Other skeptics contend that Mary, Mary Magdalene, Salome, Joanna, Peter, and John went to the wrong tomb that first Easter, or the Jewish and Roman authorities relocated the body to a different tomb before their visit.

-If this were true, the authorities could have easily discredited the resurrection and stifled the early church by producing the corpse from the actual tomb.
-They would have known its correct location.
+If either of these alternatives were true, the religious and government leaders could have easily discredited the resurrection and stifled the early church by producing the missing corpse from the correct tomb.
+They would have known its actual location.

 Public Appearances